How Many Countries Play Tennis?

 One of the most well-liked individual sports in history is tennis.
 Tennis competitions that span generations have attracted huge audiences and have undoubtedly inspired more individuals to play the sport at all levels.
 How many countries play tennis worldwide, though?

 Tennis has always had a global feel to it since it first became a sport.
-Four Grand Slams are held in four different nations, which contributes to some of that.
+Four Grand Slams are held in four different nations, which contribute to some of that.
 In actuality, a prospective champion can practice wherever there is a court.
+The most intriguing tennis participation figures from around the world are examined in this article.

 Global Tennis Participation Data